KulkarniAtharva/KulkarniAtharva/README.md

 🎍 Welcome to my hub 👨‍💻

-- 👨‍🎓 25 year old Computer Engineering Undergrad student.
+- 👨‍🎓 25 year old Computer Engineering student at IIT.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...